 Band of Brothers follows the exploits of Easy Company, 506th Regiment, of the 101st Airborne during World War II.
 It shows the major events of World War II from their point of view and how they fought and died during the war.

 The show also has interviews with the soldiers before the episode starts so that's an interesting aspect of the HBO miniseries.

 Unlike a lot of media set in World War II, this is based on real-life events and not a fictional story set in World War II.

 This series is a masterpiece; it’s one of those shows that you’ll remember for a long, long time.
 It’s a grand undertaking with scenes that are even better than Saving Private Ryan.
 It's very intense and the visual effects are very well done.

 It keeps you on the edge of your seat the entire time.
-It's a very well done TV miniseries.
+It's a very well-done TV miniseries.
 The visual effects look amazing and the production value was excellent.